rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 Groupcaps is the list of supported dig types for digging nodes.
-Damage groups are for controlling how tools damage objects, which will be discussed later in the objects chapter.
+Damage groups are for controlling how tools damage objects, which will be discussed later in the Objects, Players, and Entities chapter.